CannabisMd is the authority publisher on CBD and Cannabis

 There are hundreds of treatments for acne available with tea tree oil.
 For the best acne face wash for you, an experiment with tea tree oil seems to be a safe bet.
 There are few side effects and it rarely causes the skin to become irritated.

-A relative newcomer to the world of acne treatment, CBD is derived from the cannabis plant and exhibits powerful sebostatic (reducing the amount of sebum produced) and anti-inflammatory effects, making it one of the more hopeful treatments for acne.
-It is generally well tolerated, has no psychoactive effects, and is non-toxic.
+A relative newcomer to the world of acne treatment, CBD is derived from the cannabis plant and exhibits powerful sebostatic and anti-inflammatory effects, making it one of the more hopeful treatments for acne.
+Treatments that are sebostatic reduce the amount of sebum produced, which is good for people with acne because sebum is one of the main causes of acne.
+CBD is generally well tolerated, has no psychoactive effects, and is non-toxic.

 At this time, only a few preliminary studies have been completed into CBD and its effects on the skin, but they point to it being a potentially very beneficial treatment.
 It remains illegal in many parts of the world, but where it is legal it could be used as part of a spot treatment regime.